reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

 # Dolby Atmos RC4 Ryuki Mod

 ## Descriptions
-An EQ based on Dolby Atmos RC4 from @guitardedhero.
-Bloobs are known modded from ZTE A2019 Pro for 64 bit and Lenovo TB-7305I for 32 bit.
+- An EQ based on Dolby Atmos RC4 from @guitardedhero.
+- Bloobs known modded from ZTE A2019 Pro for 64 bit and Lenovo TB-7305I for 32 bit.

 ## Requirements
 - Android 9, 10, or 11 64 and 32 bit devices